lk-geimfari/awesomo/languages/GOLANG.md

 * Expose any tcp or udp service behind a NAT or firewall to the internet by a server with public IP address.

 <p align="center"><img src="https://github.com/fatedier/frp/raw/master/doc/pic/dashboard.png"></p>

-## <div align="center">Gin</div>

-[**Gin**](https://github.com/gin-gonic/gin) is a web framework written in Go (Golang).
-It features a martini-like API with much better performance, up to 40 times faster thanks to httprouter.
-If you need performance and good productivity, you will love Gin.